Combinatorial formulas for shifted dual stable Grothendieck polynomials: Bender--Knuth involutions for shifted bar tableaux

 Two one-row-groups cannot have any adjacent boxes: if a box in one were directly below a box in the other, then these two boxes would belong to a two-row-group (and so, by definition, could not belong to one-row-groups), while if a box in one were directly to the right of a box in the other, then these two boxes would belong to the same one-row-group.

 Finally, suppose that $\cA$ is a two-row-group occupying rows $i$ and $i + 1$ and $\cB$ is a one-row-group that contains a box adjacent to a box in $\cA$.
 These adjacent boxes must lie in the same row (rather than the same column) because otherwise the box in the one-row-group would belong instead to a two-row-group.
-If the boxes in the one-row-group $\cB$ are to the right of the boxes in $\cA$, then it must lie in row $i$, because there is no way to complete
+It follows as in the proof of Proposition~\ref{2row-prop} that if the boxes in the one-row-group $\cB$ are to the right of the boxes in $\cA$, then it must lie in row $i$, because there is no way to complete

 to a sorted ShBT.
 Similarly, if the boxes in $\cB$ lie to the left of the boxes in $\cA$, then they must lie in row $i + 1$.
 (In the latter case, there is an additional consideration concerning the situation in which the one-row-block consists of a single diagonal box, but in this case the putative one-row-block would actually be part of the two-row-block.)
 In the first situation, after applying $\wtrev$, the box in the two-row-group is still filled with $1$ and still to the left of the box in the one-row-group (which will either end up filled with $1$ or $2$), and in the second case, the box in the two-row-group is still filled with $2$ and still to the right of the box in the one-row-group.
 Thus the order relations are preserved in both cases.
 The situation for one- and two-column-groups is precisely the conjugate.
 This completes the proof that $\wtrev(T)$ obeys the order relations of a sorted ShBT among all pairs of adjacent boxes except possibly those at the diagonal (in the case that $T$ contains two diagonal boxes).